Ugly, perfect ten-rated bug hits Cisco VPNs

 Kaminario is selling its composable flash array storage software to cloud service providers.

-The UK’s Court of Appeals has ruled that the government’s unfettered slurping of citizens’ data broke the law.
+The UK’s Court of Appeal has ruled that the government’s unfettered slurping of citizens’ data broke the law.

 A Norwegian airline flight carrying scores of plumbers was forced to make an unplanned break because of a persistent problem with the onboard water closet.